What to Know About Responding to Casting Messages

 Messages from Central Casting will be sent to your email address on file and appear in the inbox of your online profile.
 We recommend adding DoNot-Reply@centralcasting.com to your safe sender list to help ensure messages make it to your inbox and not junk or spam folders.
 Check with your email provider for more information or see our Profile Management page for instructions on setting up mobile phone alerts.

-You may also receive a text message with a link to reply via our messaging platform.
+You may also receive a text message with a link to reply via our casting platform.
 If your text does not include a link, log in to your profile and go to your inbox to view the message.
-We do not accept text replies, you must respond via the messaging platform.
+We do not accept text replies, you must respond via the casting platform.

 Need to update your contact information?
 You can update your email by contacting our technical support team at 855.500.2055, email@example.com, or tech support chat.
 To change your phone number, log in to your online profile and scroll to the “contact information” section.